Telenav/smithy/smithy-maven-archetype/src/main/resources/archetype-resources/__aidLower__-model/README.md

 (e.g. the field name might be an escaped keyword, or some other name from the model, but the JSON looks like it is supposed to)

+To build the tests (once the code has been generated), run `npm run test-build`.

+This will generate test code into `test-src/generated`, which is called by `test-src/test.ts`.
+The built, Javascript tests, will be in `test`, which is gitignored.

+To run them, run `npm run test`.
+If there are any failures, a synopsis will be printed to the console, and a complete report containing input and output and problems will be written to `test/test-report.json` (this destination can be overridden by passing a file path as a final argument to `npm run test`).

 The `test-src/test.ts` file runs the tests, and can be added to if desired (instructions in a comment in the file).
 The test framework is a trivial test runner generated into `test-src/generated/test-support.ts`, so as not to impose any particular